Potsie Weber

+Potsie was – along with Richie and Ralph, and later Chachi Arcola – part of a band that, in some episodes, performed at Arnold's Drive-In (and later, Fonzie & Big Al's) and other venues.
+Williams actually sang lead vocals, and occasionally played guitar, for the group and sang in several other episodes where he was apart from the band.
+Richie played guitar and saxophone, Ralph played the piano, and Chachi played the drums.
+In later episodes, Leather Tuscadero would join them on bass guitar and vocals along with her backup singers/dancers.

 Like his friends, Potsie had his share of crushes on members of the opposite sex.
 His one steady girlfriend was Jennifer Jerome, played by Lorrie Mahaffey, who became Williams' wife from 1978 to 1986.
-The two met in college and shared a passion for singing, as evidenced by a duet they sang during their fraternity/sorority "pinning ceremony."
+The two met in college and shared a passion for singing, as evidenced by a duet they sang during their fraternity/sorority "pinning ceremony".
 Her departure from the show was left unexplained.

-Potsie,who eventually became assistant manager of Cunningham Hardware, the hardware store owned and operated by Richie's father, Howard Cunningham, was apparently smart enough to get into medical school, and continued to work toward his goal of becoming a psychiatrist during the later years of the show's run.
+Potsie, who eventually became assistant manager of Cunningham Hardware, the hardware store owned and operated by Richie's father, Howard Cunningham, was apparently smart enough to get into medical school, and continued to work toward his goal of becoming a psychiatrist during the later years of the show's run.

 Potsie was one of the few characters to remain through the entire run of the show, even though his appearances became sporadic in the later years (Potsie appeared in only six episodes apiece in the final two seasons).
 As episodes began to shift toward Fonzie and the other characters, Potsie became more of a "dumb foil" for punchlines, usually from Fonzie or Mr. Cunningham.

-Although he is credited as a star during the opening credits of the series finale, "Passages," he does not appear in the episode, other than in archive footage from previous episodes in the end montage.
+Although he is credited as a star during the opening credits of the series finale, "Passages", he does not appear in the episode, other than in archive footage from previous episodes in the end montage.